tomasharkema/nixos-nvidia-vgpu/README.md

 ## Acknowledgements

 I'm not an experienced nix developer and a lot of what's implemented here could be done in a better way.
-If anyone is interested in contributing, you may get in contact through the issues or my email (yesheysangpo@gmail.com) or simply make a pull request with details as to what it changes.
+If anyone is interested in contributing, you may get in contact through the issues or simply make a pull request with details as to what it changes.

 Biggest problems of the module:
 - ~~Grabs merged driver from my google drive instead of compiling it~~(fixed by [letmeiiiin](https://github.com/letmeiiiin)'s [work](https://github.com/letmeiiiin/nixos-nvidia-vgpu)!
 Big thanks!)